A Comprehensive Analytical Model of the Dynamic Z-Pinch: IV. The Model

-Let us use the subscripts $0, l,$ and $e$ to refer to the `initial' ($0 \!<\! r \!<\! r_{s}(t \!\!<\!\! t_{r})\!$), `post-shock/liner' ($r_{s}< r < r_{p}$), and `post-reflected-shock/expanding' ($0 < r < r_{s}(t > t_{r})\!$) regions, respectively.\\ The general principles that will govern our model can be summarized as follows.
-The Mach number of the inward shock relative to the initial, untouched, upstream region's speed of sound should be large and the strong-shock limit of the RH jump conditions applies.
-However, when the reflected shock encounters the previously shocked flow, the strong-shock limit does not apply and we must use Hugoniot's full discontinuous compression relations for finite Mach number~\cite{Classic,Zeldovich}.
-Furthermore, since the sound speed is high in both the post-shock and post-reflected-shock plasmas, it stands to reason that any significant pressure gradients are quickly resolved.
-We therefore make the simplifying assumption that the pressure profile is independently uniform in each of these regions.
-Since the shock is the only entropic agent in our system, individual fluid elements are expected to evolve adiabatically on either side of the shock front.\\ Throughout the Separation and Inward Stages, that is for $0 < t < t_{r}$ we take the density, pressure, radial velocity and magnetic field to be given as follows,
+In each stage, we derive a pair of coupled ODEs in the piston radius, $r_{p}$, and the shock radius, $r_{s}$, from Eqs.~(\ref{Eq:MHD-2},\ref{Eq:MHD-3}).
+We simultaneously impose conservation of mass from Eq.~(\ref{Eq:MHD-1}) and a frozen-in axial field according to Alfv\'en's theorem from Eq.~(\ref{Eq:MHD-4}).\\ The general principles that govern our model can be summarized as follows.
+The Mach number of the inward shock relative to the initial, untouched, upstream region's sound and Alfv\'en speeds should be large, and the strong-shock limit of the RH jump conditions applies.
+This ordering is discussed in Appendix~\hyperref[App:A]{A}, where it is determined that the axial field does not significantly affect the RH jump conditions.\\ Furthermore, since the sound speed is high in the postshock plasma, it stands to reason that any significant pressure gradients are quickly resolved.
+We therefore make the simplifying assumption of a uniform pressure profile within this region.
+The adiabatic law in Eq.~(\ref{Eq:MHD-3}) and the RH jump conditions from Appendix~\hyperref[App:A]{A} are then sufficient to determine the velocity and pressure profiles as shown in Appendices~\hyperref[App:B]{B} and \hyperref[App:C]{C}, respectively.
+These profiles suggest that, in the time leading up to the moment of incidence, all of the incoming shock's energy is carried away by sound waves, precluding the need to consider a reflected shock, as shown in Appendix~\hyperref[B:IV]{B.IV}.